Strategy and Strategy Execution

 You know, the annual dance.

-You are asked for stretched sales numbers, fewer programs than you pitched for, and you go back to the drawing board to make revisions.
+You are asked for stretched sales numbers, and fewer programs than you pitched for, and you go back to the drawing board to make revisions.

 It doesn’t matter whether you are starting, halfway through, or finished the process.
 The beautiful thing is when the process is done, you can get back to business.
 Hopefully, all your scars will heal.